Trystan Gravelle: Life and career

 Gravelle was born in the village of Trimsaran in Carmarthenshire.
 He attended Ysgol Gyfun Y Strade.
 He was a member of the Llanelli Youth Theatre between 1997 and 1999 before becoming a student at the Royal Academy of Dramatic Art.

 After graduation from RADA, Gravelle joined the Royal Shakespeare Company.

 In 2010, he performed D. C. Moore's monologue Honest at the Edinburgh Fringe Festival at Milne's Bar as part of the Assembly programme.

 In 2011, he appeared opposite Rhys Ifans and Vanessa Redgrave in the feature film Anonymous, which contests the authorship of Shakespeare's plays, as Christopher Marlowe.
 Gravelle missed attending the film's London premiere due to starring in a London production of Mike Bartlett's National Theatre production 13.

 In 2012, he joined the main cast of the ITV period drama series Mr Selfridge as Victor Colleano, assistant manager of the department store's restaurant.
 In the summer of 2012 he was named one of the 'Stars of Tomorrow' by Screen International.
 Gravelle filmed Mr Selfridge between April and October, and the series débuted in the United Kingdom in January 2013.

 In 2016, Gravelle played the young Paul Finchley in the Channel 4 drama National Treasure.
-In 2018, he played the vampire, Baldwin Montclair, in the Sky One Production A Discovery of Witches.
+In 2018, he played the vampire, Baldwin De Clairmont, in the Sky One Production A Discovery of Witches.

 Since 2022, he played Ar-Pharazôn in The Lord of the Rings: The Rings of Power series on Amazon Prime.
 Co-star Morfydd Clark mentioned enjoying speaking in Welsh on-set with Gravelle and Owain Arthur.